scaffops/scaffops/README.md

      It's often unnecessary to make a project scaffolding support every case.
 During working with cookiecutter or copier, I often found myself categorizing my projects in hundreds of ways: does it use A or B?
 Well if A, scaffold X. If B, scaffold Y. In practice, 99% of the projects used A 1% used B. However, I strongly felt that it is still worth adding this to a template for fully reproducible project generation.
-That is now possible—scaffops will expect the downstream projects to override _templates_, not files generated (which is still possible for source files, though).
+That is now possible—ScaffOps will expect the downstream projects to override _templates_, not files generated (which is still possible for source files, though).
      Thus, whenever a template change feels like it could land as a logical branch at upstream, it is easy to do, since the change was applied to a template.